PatoFlamejanteTV/app-ideas/Projects/2-Intermediate/Madlib-Central.md

 - [ ] User can see a homepage with a list of the titles of the Madlibs that have been contributed
 - [ ] User can click on a Madlib title and be redirected to a page that has all the words that must be inputted for that specific Madlib
-- [ ] User can choose between these word choices for the blanks of the Madlibs: singular noun, plural noun, adjective, adverb. present-progressive verb, past-tense verb, present tense verb (I, we, they, you), present tense verb (other pronouns)
+- [ ] User can choose between these word choices for the blanks of the Madlibs: singular noun, plural noun, adjective, adverb. present-progressive verb, past-tense verb, present-tense verb (I, we, they, you), present tense verb (other pronouns)
 - [ ] User can input the words required for the Madlib they selected and see a dispkay of the completed story at the end
 - [ ] User can go back to the home page at any time